Theme API Reference

 • {{ product | in_stock }}: Returns true if the product or its variants have stock > 0.

-• {{ 'path/to/asset.png' | asset_url }}: Prepends the static asset directory URL.
+• {{ 'path/to/asset.png' | asset_url }}: Prepends the static asset directory URL, cache-busted by your theme version (?v=<version>).

 • {{ 'path/to/image.jpg' | cdn_url }}: Resolves the URL against the configured global CDN.
-Paths under /theme-assets/ and /plugin-assets/ are auto-versioned (e.g. ?v=...) for cache busting; other paths (/public/, user uploads) are not.
+Paths under /theme-assets/ and /plugin-assets/ are auto-versioned (?v=<version>, from your theme's version) for cache busting; other paths (/public/, user uploads) are not.
 Pass an explicit true/false to override (e.g. | cdn_url: true).
+Bump your theme version when you change a JS/CSS asset so shoppers fetch the new file instead of a cached copy (a stored fallback busts assets on other store changes, but the version is the reliable signal — same as a plugin).

 • {{ text | truncate_words: 20 }}: Truncates text to the specified word count.